-Masks are required for unvaccinated residents and tourists in all indoor businesses including restaurants, bars, theaters, etc. Certain exceptions will apply for children under the age of two, for those with medical conditions that may preclude mask-wearing, and other exceptions.
+Masks are required for vaccinated AND unvaccinated residents and tourists in all indoor businesses including restaurants, bars, theaters, etc. Certain exceptions will apply for children under the age of two, for those with medical conditions that may preclude mask-wearing, and other exceptions.

 Orange County advises, “No person can be prevented from wearing a mask as a condition of participation in an activity or entry into a business.”

 |COVID Travel Restrictions By State||States With The Fewest COVID Restrictions|

 |Countries That Have Reopened For American Tourists||Orange County Guide|